rahanyas/Chatty/frontend/README.md

 did this because no matter what url the user visits - /, /login,/profile etc. the server will serve index.html(tne root page)

+# things to make

+add style to nav btn = not done

+decrese the size of welcome txt in mobile = not dne

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.